magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 Making the Heart Good
 =====================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">hese days people</span>&nbsp; are
-class="dropcaps-words"\>hese days people\</span\> are going all over the place looking for merit.[^1] And they always seem to stop over in Wat Pah Pong.
+going all over the place looking for merit.[^1] And they always seem to stop over in Wat Pah Pong.
 If they don’t stop over on the way, they stop over on the return journey.
 Wat Pah Pong has become a stop-over point.
 Some people are in such a hurry I don’t even get a chance to see or speak to them.
 Most of them are looking for merit.
 I don’t see many looking for a way out of wrongdoing.
 They’re so intent on getting merit they don’t know where they’re going to put it.
 It’s like trying to dye a dirty, unwashed cloth.

 Monks talk straight like this, but it’s hard for most people to put this sort of teaching into practice.
 It’s hard because they don’t understand.